gmhafiz/golang-database-library-orm-example/README.md

     docker-compose up

 This creates both `postgres` database (which this repo uses) and `ent` database which is used by ent ORM.

+If you create the database manually, execute the `database/01-schema.sql` script.

 Default database credentials are defined in `config/config.go`.
 These can be overwritten by setting environment variables.
 For example: